 SNUG Papers & Presentations

-- Each paper will be assigned to a SNUG Technical Committee member for review.
+- Each submission (paper and presentation) will be assigned to a Technical Committee member for review.

-- Papers should be based on either publicly released Synopsys tools or on general design methodology.
+- Submissions should be based on either publicly released Synopsys tools or on general design methodology.

-- Papers should not be based on third party proprietary tools.
+- Submissions should not be based on third party proprietary tools.

 - After the final presentation submission is made, the presentation may not be altered.